Running Solr with Jetty on Jelastic

 - It’s now time to upload our Solr war package: you can find it within the Solr archive previously downloaded, directory dist.
 It’s called apache-solr-3.6.0.war

 - Create the solr home: if you already worked with Solr you know it needs an external home directory, which you have to configure as environment variable.
 You need to create the solr home directory layout on Jelastic.
 I used a really simple configuration containing two cores and really basicsolrconfig.xml and schema.xml.
-Unfortunately, as far as I know you can’t actually upload to Jelastic a complete directory or a zip file and extract it on the server, so I had to manually create the directory structure and then upload the files in the right place, obtaining the directory layout you can see in the image below
+Unfortunately, as far as I know you can’t actually upload to Jelastic a complete directory or a zip file and extract it on the server, so I had to manually create the directory structure and then upload the files in the right place, obtaining the directory layout

 - The next thing to do is configuring the solr home environment variable in order to tell Solr where the configuration files are.
 I did that adding the line